DeMarcoLab/juno/TUTORIAL.md

   <figcaption style="text-align:center">Lens Creator for Lens 1</figcaption>
 </figure>

-Now, repeat the process for the second lens, changing the height to 60e-6 and the diameter to 200e-6, and saving the profile in the same location as 'Tutorial_lens_2.yml'.
+Now, repeat the process for the second lens, changing the height to 60e-6 and the diameter to 200e-6, and saving the profile in the same location as 'tutorial_lens_2.yml'.

-You can now close the LensCreator interface.
+You can now close the Element Creation interface.

 ## Creating the beam

-The lenses we defined earlier naturally act as apertures, only allowing light through where the profile is defined, so any light outside the lens diameter will be blocked.
+The elements we defined earlier naturally act as apertures, only allowing light through where the profile is defined, so any light outside the element diameter will be blocked.

 Next we will create the beam.
 We will be using a planar, circular beam with a diameter of 400um.
 - Press "Create Beam"